HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

                                                  energyThreshold = threshold)
 createClusters.clusters.Path = "CaloClusters"
 ~~~
+- You have to build the towers in the calorimeter first
+- *deltaEtaTower* and *deltaPhiTower* should correspond to the segmentation of the calorimeter to make use of the fine segmentation
+- the algorithm requires inputs from all calorimeter system as implemented for FCChh.
+However, the endcaps and forward calorimeters are not implemented for the FCCee
+     - that's why the fields e.g. *ecalFwdReadoutName* are empty
+     - that's why the inputs e.g. *towers.ecalFwdCells.Path* are emptyCaloCells (created by CreateEmptyCaloCellsCollection)
+- The towers are added in the sliding window algorithm
+- Different window sizes in eta x phi and energyThreshold are configurables of the sliding window algorithm
+  - These were optimised for FCChh, optimisation for FCCee is needed

 ## Optimisation of the calorimeter

 Parameters to be tunned (in configuration xml files)